shiebas/safa_connect/docs/deployment_guide_gcp_cloud_run.md

-# Deployment Guide: SAFA Global on Google Cloud Run
+# Deployment Guide: SAFA Connect on Google Cloud Run

 **Version**: 1.0
 **Last Updated**: July 27, 2024

-This guide provides step-by-step instructions for deploying the SAFA Global Django project to Google Cloud Run, a scalable and cost-effective hosting solution.
+This guide provides step-by-step instructions for deploying the SAFA Connect Django project to Google Cloud Run, a scalable and cost-effective hosting solution.
 This allows testers and stakeholders to access the application via a public URL without accessing the source code.

 ## Table of Contents